mpobaschnig/cdhf/README.md

 ## Latest publications 📚
 * Jakovljevic, I., Gütl, C., Wagner, A. & Nussbaumer A.(2022).
 Compiling Open Datasets in Context of Large Organizations while Protecting User Privacy and Guaranteeing Plausible Deniability

+## Acknowledgements 🙏

+We would like to express our gratitude to CERN, for allowing us to publish the dataset as open data and use it for research purposes.